Manshead Church of England Academy

 Stuart England

-including the English Civil War, Cromwell in power, Restoration, the Great Plague and the Glorious Revolution.
+including the English Civil War, Cromwell in power, Restoration, the Great Plague & the Glorious Revolution.

 The Slave Trade

-including the Slave trade triangle, Capture, Slave Auctions, Slave life, Punishments and abolition.
+including the Slave trade triangle, Capture, Slave Auctions, Slave life, Punishments & abolition.

-The Treaty of Versailles and the Great Depression
+The Treaty of Versailles & the Great Depression

 The Rise of Adolf Hitler, Appeasement, Britain preparing for war and Dunkirk.